diffix/pg_diffix/README.md

 # PG Diffix

 `pg_diffix` is a PostgreSQL extension for strong dynamic anonymization.
-It enables you to query your PostgreSQL database (nearly) as you’re used to, but makes sure you receive fully anonymous output.
-For details, visit the [Open Diffix](https://www.open-diffix.org/) website.
+It ensures that answers to simple SQL queries are anonymous.
+For more information, visit the [Open Diffix](https://www.open-diffix.org/) website.

 Check out the [tutorial](docs/tutorial.md) for an example on how to use `pg_diffix`.
-For detailed information on configuring and using the extension, check out the [user guide](docs/user_guide.md).
+See the [user guide](docs/user_guide.md) for details on configuring and using the extension.

+TODO: change tutorial to notebook.

 ## Installation